Sanford Dam (Michigan): Dam failure

-Governor Gretchen Whitmer declared a state of emergency that evening and directed state regulators to open an investigation into Boyce Hydro, the dam's private owner.
+Michigan Governor Gretchen Whitmer declared a state of emergency that evening and directed state regulators to open an investigation into Boyce Hydro, the dam's private owner.
 More than 10 000 people eventually fled their homes; officials also urged evacuees to observe social‑distancing rules because the failure occurred during the COVID‑19 pandemic.

 The Tittabawassee River crested at 35.05 ft during the night of May 20, inundating eastern Midland and severely damaging the village of Sanford.
 Satellite imagery released two days later showed a new river channel carved around the failed spillway.
 Although floodwater surrounded parts of the Dow Chemical complex in Midland, the company reported no serious damage to critical infrastructure.
 No fatalities or serious injuries were recorded.

 Lawsuits

 Within days of the disaster three class‑action lawsuits were filed; plaintiffs alleged negligence by both Boyce Hydro and EGLE.
 On September 8, 2023, the Michigan Court of Appeals allowed those actions to proceed, citing a 2020 precedent stemming from the Flint water crisis.
 Bryce Hydro declared bankruptcy to avoid financial consequences.